 What is the cheapest car insurance company in Georgia after a DUI?

-The cheapest car insurance company in Georgia for drivers with a DUI is Auto-Owners, with an average monthly premium of $127 for liability coverage.
-The best company for you will depend on your age, past claims history, and more.
+The cheapest car insurance company after a DUI in Georgia is Auto-Owners, with an average monthly liability-only rate of $91.
+Among other factors, your rate depends on your age, gender, and ZIP code.[3]

 How much is DUI insurance in Georgia?

-How long does a DUI stay on your record in Georgia?
+How long is an SR-22 required after a DUI in Georgia?

 Sources